 Some systems have adapted an anticipatory response called a feedforward control.
 For example, dehydrated humans in warm environments show low sweat rates but can be induced to sweat almost instantaneously when they drink water.
-The most widely known feedforward response is the salivation response that occurs with the sight, smell, or even the thought of food, inducing salvation and stomach acid secretion before food enters the mouth.
+The most widely known feedforward response is the salivation response that occurs with the sight, smell, or even the thought of food, inducing salivation and stomach acid secretion before food enters the mouth.

 Feedback loops rarely operate in isolation but are almost always part of a larger network of systems that operate in a complex interplay with one another.
 Some of the loops can even be in competition with each other, sometimes making treatment options very complex.
 In addition, there is a hierarchy among the various feedback loops with the maintenance and balance of the brain having priority over everyone else.
 For example, the body will sacrifice bone for the essential ion calcium to ensure proper brain function.
 Two other important themes of homeostasis are redundancy and acclimatization.
 The maintenance of some variables is so crucial that the body does not entrust them to one system, opting instead to build in redundancy in case one system fails or is inadequate.
 The overall fitness of an organism can be determined by its ability to adapt to different physiological situations.
 For instance, acclimatization is observed in the long-term adaptation to high altitude in breathing rate and overall red blood cell numbers (discussed later).